MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prod-env.md

 ### Run setup

 1. By using an account that has administrator rights and that is also a member of the Service Manager Management group administrators, sign in to the computer that will host the additional Service Manager Management server.
-2. On the System Center - Service Manager installation media, double\-click Setup.exe.
+2. On the System Center - Service Manager installation media, double-click Setup.exe.
 3. On the **Microsoft System Center \<version\> Service Manager** page, select **Install a Service Manager Management server**.
 4. On the **Product registration** page, enter the information in the boxes.
-In the **Product key** boxes, enter the product key you received with Service Manager, or alternatively, select **Install as an evaluation edition \(180 day trial\)?**.
+In the **Product key** boxes, enter the product key you received with Service Manager, or alternatively, select **Install as an evaluation edition (180 day trial)?**.
 Read the Microsoft Software License Terms, and, if applicable, select **I have read, understood, and agree with the terms of the license agreement**, and select **Next**.
 5. On the **Installation location** page, verify that sufficient free disk space is available, and select **Next**.
 If necessary, select **Browse** to change the location where the additional Service Manager Management server will be installed.
 6. On the **System check results** page, ensure that the prerequisite check passed or at least passed with warnings, and select **Next**.
     - If the prerequisite checker determines that the Microsoft Report Viewer Redistributable hasn't been installed, select **Install Microsoft Report Viewer Redistributable**.
-After the **Microsoft Report Viewer Redistributable 2008 \(KB971119\) Setup** wizard completes, select **Check perquisites again**.
+After the **Microsoft Report Viewer Redistributable 2008 (KB971119) Setup** wizard completes, select **Check perquisites again**.
 7. On the **Configure the Service Manager Database** page, in the **Database server** box, enter the name of the computer that hosts the Service Manager database that you used for your initial Service Manager Management server, and then press TAB.
 When the name of the instance displays in the **SQL Server instance** box, select **Use an existing database**.
 For example, enter **Computer 2** in the **Database server** box.
-8. Select the **Database** list, select the database name for the Service Manager database \(the default name is ServiceManager\), and select **Next**.
+8. Select the **Database** list, select the database name for the Service Manager database (the default name is ServiceManager), and select **Next**.
 9. On the **Configure the Service Manager Management group** page, verify that the management group name and management group administrators boxes have been populated.
 Select **Next**.
 10. On the **Configure the Account for Service Manager Services** page, select **Domain account**, specify the user name, password, and domain for the account, and select **Test Credentials**.
 After you receive a **The credentials were accepted** message, select **Next**.
-For example, enter the account information for the domain user SM\_Acct, and select **Next**.
+For example, enter the account information for the domain user SM_Acct, and select **Next**.

     > [!NOTE]
     >  The user name and password you provide here must be the same ones used for the Service Manager account on the data warehouse management server.

 11. On the **Diagnostic and usage data** page, indicate your preference for sharing your Service Manager diagnostic and usage data with Microsoft.
 As an option, select **Privacy statement for System Center Service Manager**, and select **Next**.
-12. On the **Use Microsoft Update to help keep your computer secure and up\-to\-date** page, indicate your preference for using Microsoft Update to check for Service Manager updates, and select **Next**.
+12. On the **Use Microsoft Update to help keep your computer secure and up-to-date** page, indicate your preference for using Microsoft Update to check for Service Manager updates, and select **Next**.
 13. On the **Installation summary** page, select **Install**.
 14. On the **Setup completed successfully** page, we recommend that you leave **Open the Encryption Backup or Restore Wizard** selected, and select **Close**.